Transformations of High-Level Synthesis Codes for High-Performance Computing: Scalability Transformations

 \subsection{Tiling}

-Loop tiling in HLS is commonly used to fold large problem sizes into manageable chunks that fit into fast on-chip memory, in an already pipelined program.
-Rather than making the program faster, this lets the already fast architecture support arbitrarily large problem sizes, in contrast to loop tiling on CPU and GPU, where tiling is used to increase performance.
-Common for both paradigms is that they ultimately aim to meet fast memory constraints.
-As with vectorization and replication, tiling relies on strip-mining loops to alter the iteration space.
+Loop tiling in HLS is commonly used to fold large problem sizes into manageable chunks that fit into fast on-chip memory, in an already pipelined program~\cite{opencl_stencil_optimization_zohouri}.
+Rather than making the program faster, this lets the already fast architecture support arbitrarily large problem sizes.
+This is in contrast to loop tiling on CPU and GPU, where tiling is used to increase performance.
+Common to both paradigms is that they fundamentally aim to meet fast memory constraints.
+As with horizontal and vertical unrolling, tiling relies on strip-mining loops to alter the iteration space.

 Tiling was already shown in \secref{partial_interleaving}, when the accumulation buffer in \listingref{gemm_transposed} was reduced to a tile buffer in \listingref{gemm_tiled}, such that the required buffer space used for partial results became a constant, rather than being dependent on the input size.
-This transformation is also relevant to the stencil codes in \listingref{stencil}, where it can be used similarly to restrict the size of the FIFOs or shift register.
+This transformation is also relevant to the stencil codes in \listingref{stencil}, where it can be used similarly to restrict the size of the line buffers or shift register, so they a no longer proportional to the problem size.